M. Night Shyamalan’s The Visit, Part II: Shit happens, but with precision

 Lady in the Water: Nana’s story in her interview is in its childlike simplicity as well as connection to water and fantastical creatures reminiscent of the bedtime story in the earlier film.
 (The foreign planet in her story is a slight link to the aliens in Signs.)
 The childish names of Nana and Pop Pop, as well as the connections to Hansel and Gretel, are other connections to the nature of a bedtime story.
 That film was inspired by a bedtime story Shyamalan told to his small children, and The Visit too might be a case of familial inspiration.

 The Happening: The ominous exterior shot of a tree swing before the board game scene refers back to the barricaded house and a similar swing outside it.
 In both cases, the swing is creaking ominously.
 In the third act the refugees arrive at an isolated house much like the farm in The Visit, where awful things will happen.
-Nana in her more outrageous moments is reminscent of the Crazy Lady, whom we meet in this article.
+Nana in her more outrageous moments is reminiscent of the Crazy Lady, whom we meet in this article.
 The latter is slapping the hand of the eight-year-old Jess, and old people’s cruelty against children is enormously expanded in The Visit.

 Nana’s demonic face is a magnified version of the Crazy Lady’s rage after she has discovered the hero in her private room.